 A fly reel is a single action reel worked by stripping line off the spool with one hand whilst casting the rod with the other hand.
 The fly reel’s purpose is to simply store line and provide drag when a fish makes a long run.
 An important feature of the reel is that it is designed to counterbalance the weight of your rod when casting.

 Balancing your fly fishing outfit

 Fly rod manufacturers give their rods a weight rating which is usually printed above the rod grip.
-This rating might be written as 5wt or 5 weight which is a suggested size of the fly line to use with the rod.
+This rating might be written as 5wt or 5 weight which is the suggested size of fly line to be used with the rod.
 Fly lines are classed in weights, rather than pounds or kilos.
-Knowing the rating of a rod is a 5wt, this allows you to narrow your choices of fly reel to ensure you choose a reel that accommodates fly line weights from 4 - 6.
+Knowing the rating of a rod is a 5wt, for example, allows you to narrow your choice of fly reel to ensure you choose one that accommodates a fly line of the appropriate weight.

 A quick guide to the weight rating is: